-The International Business major at Grace College combines international travel with the study of business.
-Students combine business courses and overseas study to complete the requirements of the major.
+The International Business major at Grace College combines language, culture and international travel with the study of business.
+This BA degree focuses on the human side of serving others as well as the sturdy foundation of our core business curriculum.
+Students combine business courses and can choose between overseas study or internships to complete the requirements of the major.

 Grace College has received specialized accreditation for its business programs, including in International Business, through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.

 Examples of courses in this major: